JoostPeters106/Single_agentV2_Research_UVT_Masterthesis/README.md

 - **Validator Gate**: Confirms the user prompt is aligned with the case before any model call.
 - **Agent Timeline**: Transparent cards that show the validation status and the recommender's response.
+- **Two-Step Reactions**: A combined endpoint now delivers an initial suggestion and a reconsidered follow-up once the prompt is approved.
 - **Dataset Visibility**: Toggleable 10×12 customer dataset used for reasoning.
 - **Model Abstraction**: Central helper injects the required system context and calls the Google Generative Language API.
 - **Fairness & Transparency**: Every response cites the exact fields used.